mrjazzybread/osiris/README.md

 - you also need to install the python package `alectryon` to build the tutorial.

 `make init` creates a new `opam` switch with all the required dependencies at the right version.

 ### Build

 Run `make`.

+## Tutorial

+The tutorial is available at <https://fpottier.gitlabpages.inria.fr/osiris/tutorial.html>